Answers to Frequently Asked Questions - and Some You Didn't Even Know to Ask!

 What makes you different from other legal video firms?

 Let's face it: there are lots of quality, competent legal video firms that specialize in video depositions and other routine aspects of legal videography.
 In fact, we enthusiastically work with these firms to assist them with tasks that are outside their area of expertise, particularly converting CCTV formats, which are notoriously difficult to work with, and forensic image processing, which requires highly specialized training, equipment, and software.
 By the same token, there are some legal video services we don't provide: video depositions, animations, and equipment rental for use at trial.
 We'll gladly refer you to firms that specialize in these tasks and coordinate with them to provide a seamless solution.
 The fact is that we consider other legal video professionals to be colleagues, not competitors.

 Who do you work with?

 We provide legal video services for law firms, insurance and third party administrators, law enforcement agencies and prosecutors, corporate loss prevention/risk management, forensic engineering firms, and private sector investigators.
 We also provide video documentation of building projects to construction and architecture firms.
-But, we do NOT provide services to individual consumers.

 What's the difference between forensic image processing and "enhancement"?